List of Scranton/Wilkes-Barre RailRiders managers: Yankees affiliation

 The RailRiders concludeed the decade with two different managers: Bobby Mitchell (2018) and Jay Bell (2019).
 They recorded 73–65 and 76–65 records, respectively, with Mitchell taking the RailRiders to the IL championship for the third consecutive season.
 However, they were defeated by Durham for the second consecutive season.

 In 2020, Doug Davis was initially hired to manage the team, but the season was cancelled due to the COVID-19 pandemic before it began.
 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the RailRiders were placed in the new Triple-A East but remanined affiliated with the New York Yankees.
 Davis continued to serve as the RailRiders' manager until after the 2022 season.
 Before accepting an offer to become the Round Rock Express' manager, in 2023, Davis recorded 158 wins in 277 games managed in his two-year tenure, placing him sixth all-time in franchise wins.

 In 2023, Shelley Duncan was appointed as the manager of the Scranton/Wilkes-Barre RailRiders.
 Before the hiring, he was the manager of the Jackson Generals in 2018, posting a 75–64 record.
-After leading the Yankees' Triple-A affiliate to a 89 win campaign, On January 24, 2025, the Yankees announced that Duncan would return as manager for 2025.
+After leading the Yankees' Triple-A affiliate to an 89 win campaign, On January 24, 2025, the Yankees announced that Duncan would return as manager for 2025.
 In two seasons, Duncan has recorded 162 wins in 297 games, placing him fifth on the all-time wins list for RailRiders managers.